Skip to main content

 Apart from this, process improvement is a must-have when you are initiating an automation or digital transformation journey.
 Before automating a process, it is imperative to optimise the workflow to remove inefficiencies or bottlenecks, as automating a streamlined process only delivers the desired output.
 As Bill Gates rightly puts it, “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

-In essence, business process improvement initiative is a strategic necessity for modern-day organisations.
+In essence, a business process improvement initiative is a strategic necessity for modern-day organisations.
 Whether it’s a single process improvement or a comprehensive review of processes within a department, taking action to enhance your operations can lead to better outcomes for your business and its stakeholders.

 Objectives of Business Process Improvement